-When a recipient revokes or is discharged alive during an election period, the recipient loses any remaining days in the election period.
+When a recipient revokes or is discharged alive during an election period, the recipient loses any remaining days in the election period (Louisiana Register, Vol. 28, No. 06, Chapter 35, June 20, 2002).
 The recipient may at any future time elect to receive hospice coverage for any other hospice periods for which he/she is eligible.

-This requirement will affect both Medicaid-only and dual eligibles.
-The Centers for Medicare and Medicaid Services (CMS) requires the election and revocation/discharge to be simultaneous for both payer sources.
-If a recipient is eligible for Medicare as well as Medicaid (dual eligible) and revokes hospice care, the revocation forms must be submitted to the appropriate agency in compliance with the agency's requirements simultaneously.
+This requirement will affect both Medicaid only and dually eligible as Centers for Medicare and Medicaid Services (CMS) requires the election and revocation/discharge to be simultaneous for both payer sources.

-The date of discharge (except discharge due to death) is not reimbursed by Medicaid.
+The date of discharge (except discharge due to death) is NOT reimbursed by Medicaid.